python-poetry/poetry/docs/pyproject.md

 The globs specified in the exclude field identify a set of files that are not included when a package is built.
 `include` has priority over `exclude`.

-If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (`.gitignore` for git for example).
+If a VCS is being used for a package, the exclude field will be seeded with the VCS’ ignore settings (`.gitignore` for git, for example).

 {{% note %}}
 Explicitly declaring entries in `include` will negate VCS' ignore settings.